-Kevin Rose is going back to Cali — and joining True Ventures as venture partner
+Kevin Rose is going back to Cali — and joining True Ventures as a venture partner

 Rose said he also plans to continue “creating products that improve people’s lives.”

-Presumably, some of that work will center of his newest app, Zero, which aims to help people who are fasting from food.
+Presumably, some of that work will center on his newest app, Zero, which aims to help people who are fasting from food.
 Rose announced the app to the world in late December.

 0